gomorpheus/morpheus-docs/infrastructure/loadbalancers/lb.rst

   * Plan
     * Select the size of HaProxy container to be provisioned

-NSX-T Load Balancer
+NSX Load Balancer
-  * NSX-T
+  * NSX
   * Name
   * Description
   * Enabled